chrismalek/jsontoxml-cli/readme.md

 # JSON to XML Command Line Application.

 This a tool that will take JSON over STDIN and convert it to XML to STDOUT.
-This tool is written in Golang.
-You can install the golang language from https://golang.org and compile this to your operating system.
+This tool is written in [Go](https://golang.org).
+You can install the Go language from https://golang.org and compile this to your operating system.

 You can build it locally using `go build jsontoxml.go` which will build an executable.
-If you need to cross compile for a different platform that is really easy for golang see below.
-For example, you have a windows machine and need to compile a Linux executable, golang makes this possible.
+If you need to cross compile for a different platform that is really easy for Go see below.
+For example, you have a windows machine and need to compile a Linux executable, Go makes this possible.

 ## Cross Compile